 While the crust bakes, add the eggs, milk, nutmeg, cheese, salt, pepper, fennel and leek to a bowl, whisk to combine.

+Remove the crust from the oven, remove the parchment paper and beans.
 Trim the excess crust from over the edges to make it look pretty.

 Return the crust back to the oven, uncovered for 5 more minutes until it start to brown.
 Remove from the oven and allow the crust to cool for a couple of minutes.